 An important feature in differentiating bone infarct from other medullary lesions is that the central signal usually remains that of normal marrow.
 The marrow is not replaced.

-- serpigionous peripheral low signal due to grannulation tissue and to lesser extent sclerosis
+- serpiginous peripheral low signal due to granulation tissue and to lesser extent sclerosis

 - peripheral rim may enhance post gadolinium